Recurring Saturday Night Live characters and sketches introduced 2000–01: The Lovers

 Rachel Dratch and Will Ferrell play Virginia and Roger Clarvin, a couple of professors who have no scruples about discussing their sex lives.
 They have been seen in the hot tub of the Welshly Arms Hotel, the hotel lobby of Bear Claw Lodge, and at different locations.
 The skits usually begin with them introducing themselves to a guest; these conversations inevitably degenerate into the Clarvins describing the details of their sexual adventures.
-At the very end, Ferrell's character, Roger, typically experiences a pain in his back and exclaims "GET THE HELL OFF ME!" to his wife.
+The Clarvins emphasize the word "lover", pronouncing it as "luv-uh."
+At the very end, Ferrell's character Roger typically experiences a pain in his back and exclaims "GET THE HELL OFF ME!" to his wife.
 A recurring character named Dave (Fallon), a traveling businessman, keeps running into the Clarvins by chance.
+The third appearance of the sketch was notable for all of the performers—including Will Ferrell and host Drew Barrymore—breaking character.

+Dratch said the idea for the sketch originated from her college days.
+"There was a professor; my friend had her, and kind of got to be friends, and before the break for Christmas, she asked my friend what she was going to do and she said, 'I don't know.'
+And the teacher goes, 'Yes—just take it easy—read a book, take a bath, eat a bonbon, spend time with your luv-uh.'
+So that became for me and my friend just this big thing we would say all the time, luv-uh."